yokolet/curriculum.v2/outline/setup_ubuntu.md

 ```

 This will clone `welcometoclojurebridge` repository which includes sample Clojure apps.

-This will check out a sample Clojure application from GitHub, a central repository for lots of source code.
 Your terminal should look similar to this picture:

 ![Testing git clone](img/ubuntu/testing-git-clone.png)